darryl-h/v-rising-server/README.md

 https://github.com/StunlockStudios/vrising-dedicated-server-instructions

 # Installation of the game using PowerShell and SteamPS
-We will assume that you want to install the server in `C:\servers\v_rising` if you do not, change the path in the following commands.
+We will assume that you want to install the server in `C:\servers\v_rising` (This will be <VAR_SERVER_INSTALLATION_DIRECTORY> in the rest of this document) if you do not, change the path in the following commands.

 We will install the PowerShell module for SteamCLI to install and update the server.
 ```powershell